 Salamanca Place Precinct Upgrade

-The City of Hobart will be conducting upgrade works on the precinct connecting Salamanca Place to Hobart’s waterfront from April 2019.
+The City of Hobart is upgrading the precinct connecting Salamanca Place to Hobart’s waterfront.
 The area houses major hospitality and retail activity, as well as being home to Salamanca Market.

 The $3.5 million upgrade will give the area a fresh, contemporary feel and provide a high-quality, safe and accessible space for everyone.
 The project will be delivered in stages over the next three years.

 Traffic arrangement around Salamanca Place

 The City will commence stormwater renewal works in Morrison Street from 29 September 2019.

 The works include an installation of a new concrete stormwater pipe to replace an old brick arch, which was found to be in poor condition during a planned inspection.